The World Health Organization has officially declared COVID-19 a pandemic.

 - Do not go to a medical clinic unless you have first obtained an appointment.

-- Visit the emergency room only if you have difficulty breathing.
+- Visit the emergency room only if you have difficulty breathing (you have difficulty breathing when resting or are unable to breathe when lying down).

 Développement (DEV) Vaudreuil-Soulanges and the Chambre de commerce et d’industrie de Vaudreuil-Soulanges (CCIVS) are once again joining forces to support local purchasing.
 The offensive takes into consideration the extraordinary context of the COVID-19 in which households and businesses find themselves.
 Under the theme "Achat local dans Vaudreuil-Soulanges", the initiative puts forward the offers of local merchants through a set of complementary tools.
 Visit the Facebook page and the Vaudreuil-Soulanges georeferenced business platform put online to help citizens locate businesses in their community.